blockchain-unica/rosetta-smart-contracts/contracts/auction/README.md

 - **bid**: after the auction starts, any participant can bid an amount of native cryptocurrency and transfer that amount to the contract until the duration time elapses.
-In the event of a raise, the contract returns the old bid to the participant.
+In the event of a raise, the contract returns the old bid to    // alvi: in che senso "raise"? una eccezione? non tutti i linguaggi hanno le eccezioni, questa terminologia è fuorviante e poco generica the participant.
 - **withdraw**: at any time, participant can withdraw his bid if this is not the currently highest one.